Porthcawl-Insurance/www/content/culture.md

 * Rackspace Cultural Development
 * Solitude and Leadership by William Deresiewicz
 * The Human Condition by Hannah Arendt
-* The No Asshle Rule by Robert Sutton
+* The No Asshole Rule by Robert Sutton
 * The Protestant Ethic and the Spirit of Capitalism by Max Weber
 * The Seven Spiritual Laws of Success by Deepak Chopra
 * The Tao of Charlie Munger by David Clark